geekinDpink/KanbanWebServer/README.md

 From token, decrpyt to get username and to get query for userroles Password contains special char, upper and lower
 Add Checkgroup function
+Refactor admin check from substring to string

 Optional
-Checkgroup function to verify user catchasyncerror wrapper
+catchasyncerror wrapper
 Send JWT in cookies
 Cookie Parser